 5> start timer T321 with the timer value set to 16 seconds for this measId.

+Editor's Note: FFS Whether one needs to define additional actions related to the addition/modification of meaId, measObject, reportConfig to be linked in a CHO configuration.

 5.5.3 Performing measurements

+Editor's Note: FFS Whether CHO monitoring of triggering conditions are specified in 5.5.4 (as current version) or in a new sub-clause 5.5.x Conditional reconfiguration triggering.

 5.5.3.1 General